thesurlydev/transcribe-rust/README.md

 sudo apt install librust-alsa-sys-dev
 ```

 ## Features
 * Read a `.wav` file
 * Capture audio from microphone (WIP)

 ## Notes

-* If there's an issue with the transcription, try
+* If there's an issue with the transcription, try increasing sample rate.

 ## References